Introduction to

 Bringing a fresh approach to intro statistics, IMS introduces multi-dimensional thinking early on and uses both simulation techniques and traditional methods

 Introduction to Modern Statistics is a re-imagining of a previous title, Introduction to Statistics with Randomization and Simulation.
 The new book puts a heavy emphasis on exploratory data analysis (specifically exploring multivariate relationships using visualization, summarization, and descriptive models) and provides a thorough discussion of simulation-based inference using randomization and bootstrapping, followed by a presentation of the related Central Limit Theorem based approaches.
+The second edition of IMS has updated datasets, additional exercises, a new application for chapter 3, and updated text and code to reflect changes in best practices.
 Other highlights include:

 Web native book.
 The online book is available in HTML, which offers easy navigation and searchability in the browser.
 The book is built with the bookdown package and the source code to reproduce the book can be found on GitHub.
 Along with the bookdown site, this book is also available as a PDF and in paperback.
 Read the book online here.